 Modern tyres and suspension are amazingly capable.
 So, have the faith to lean and steer.
 After all, as we learned a while back, the most common serious accident for motorcyclists is failure to take a bend—and all too often one that actually could be taken.

 That's it for now.
 We’ll be back next time with a broad look at the kinds of training and coaching now available.
 In the meantime, hopefully you’ll practice some of these tips.
-And if you want more, plus the benefit of expert instruction, check out:
+And if you want more, plus the benefit of expert instruction, get some on-road coaching: